 All good things must come to an end, and although I was sad to leave the bush behind, I was ecstatic to start working for Expert Africa - I still get to talk about safaris all day!
-I am on the East Africa team here, and after spending the last two years mainly focussing on Tanzania, I am now also spending time exploring all that Kenya and Rwanda has to offer.
+I am on the East Africa team here, and after spending the last three years mainly focusing on Tanzania, I am now also spending time exploring all that Kenya and Rwanda has to offer.

 Jessica's most recent Africa trips

 This was a really fantastic trip to Rwanda, I spent two weeks fully exploring all corners of what this incredibly beautiful country has to offer; from the tropical forests of Nyungwe, the shores of Lake Kivu, the plains of Akagera National Park, and of course Volcanoes National Park, home to the mountain gorillas.
 While the gorillas were the star of the show, there were many highlights on this trip.
 I loved watching the chimpanzees dance around in the trees, seeing the sun rise over Mt Bisoke, canoeing (in the rain!) on the Mukungwa River, hiking to the Isumo waterfall, spotting Akagera's re-introduced rhino, to browsing market stalls and watching an Intore dance....
 Many people will fly into Rwanda for only just a few days to see the gorillas, but there really is so much on offer from wildlife, landscapes and culture, that it is without a doubt a destination in itself.